zhifu1996/OnePortal/README.md

 Showcase, share, preview, and download files inside *your* OneDrive with onedrive-cf-index-ng -

 - Completely free to host 💸
-- Super fast ⚡ and responsive 💦
+- Superfast ⚡ and responsive 💦
-- Takes less than 15 minutes to setup ⏱️
+- Takes less than 15 minutes to set up ⏱️
 - Highly customisable ⚒️

 🍌 More importantly, we are pretty (●'◡'●)